Logan-Elliott/TCP-py/README.md

 # TCP-py
-Simple TCP networking tools written in Python 2
+Simple TCP networking tools written in Python 2, in process of porting to Python3

 ### client_tcp.py
 TCP client that sends and receives data